-‘Underwhelming’: China’s new climate target falls far short, experts say
+China’s new climate target branded ‘disappointing’, ‘underwhelming’

 Still, climate experts expressed hope that China’s target could be a signal of more transformative change to come.

-While China’s announcement fell short of expectations, Beijing has a tendency to set targets that it can “confidently deliver”, said Yao Zhe, a Beijing-based policy adviser to Greenpeace East Asia.
+While China’s announcement fell short of expectations, Beijing has a tendency to set targets that it can “confidently deliver”, said Yao Zhe, a Beijing-based policy adviser at Greenpeace East Asia.

 “What’s hopeful is that the actual decarbonisation of China’s economy is likely to exceed its target on paper,” Yao said in a statement responding to the target, adding that her organisation’s latest analysis showed that emissions from China’s power sector could peak this year.